csusbdt/cse/programs/computer-systems/index.md

 The Bachelor of Arts (BA) in Computer Systems program emphasizes the application of principles to practical problem solving in a domain of interest.
 Students complete a core set of foundation courses and courses in one of the following concentrations: web programming, system administration, game development, graphics programming.
 Students also have the ability to combine the study of computer systems with another field of study through the general interdisciplinary option.

-Program requirements change from year to year.
-Students need to complete course requirements according to the academic year they last declared their major.
-This information is included on the [PAWS Report][paws].

 ### Program Information

 - [Program description, 2012/2014][description-12-14]